harrystech/dynosaur/README.md

     $ dynosaur config.yaml

-An example config file is included.
+An example config file and a heroku Procfile is included.

 ## Global Autoscaler Configuration